 1. SAML signing certificate rotated; OpenAI still holds the old one

-IdPs rotate signing certs every 1-2 years.
-If the rotation happened on the IdP side but the new metadata XML never got re-uploaded to OpenAI, every SAML response now fails signature verification.
+IdPs rotate signing certs every 1-2 years (Entra ID auto-rotates by default).
+If the rotation happened on the IdP side but the new cert/metadata never got re-pasted into OpenAI, every SAML response now fails signature verification.
+OpenAI surfaces this as user not found or SAML response invalid — the cert thumbprint in the signed response no longer matches the cert OpenAI trusts.
+This is the single most common cause.

-How to judge: Okta / Azure admin → Application → SAML signing certificate → check thumbprint and “valid from” date.
-If newer than last upload to OpenAI, that is your cause.
+How to judge: Okta / Entra admin → Application → SAML signing certificate → check the thumbprint and “valid from” date.
+If it is newer than your last upload to OpenAI, that is your cause.

 2. NameID format changed (email → persistent ID or vice versa)

-OpenAI Enterprise expects NameID to be the user’s email (urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress).
-If the IdP admin switched to persistent or unspecified to support a different SaaS, OpenAI cannot map the user.
+OpenAI Enterprise expects NameID to be the user’s email, format urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress.
+If the IdP admin switched NameID to persistent or unspecified to satisfy a different SaaS app, OpenAI cannot map the user — login may “succeed” but land on a wrong or empty account.

-How to judge: Capture the SAML response (SAML-tracer browser extension), look at <NameID Format="...">.
-Anything other than emailAddress will fail.
+How to judge: Capture the SAML response (SAML-tracer extension) and read <NameID Format="...">.
+Anything other than emailAddress will misbehave.

 3. Email attribute claim renamed or removed

-How to judge: SAML response <AttributeStatement> — does it contain the exact attribute name OpenAI was configured to read?
+How to judge: SAML response <AttributeStatement> — does it contain exactly the attribute name your IdP’s setup wizard told you to send, and only one email value?

 4. SCIM provisioning fell behind; user not yet pushed

-ChatGPT Enterprise with SCIM enabled only lets pre-provisioned users in.
-If a new hire was added in the IdP but SCIM has not synced yet (or is paused), login fails with “user not authorized”.
+With SCIM directory sync enabled, ChatGPT Enterprise only admits pre-provisioned users.
+If a new hire was added in the IdP but SCIM has not synced yet (or is paused), login fails with user not authorized.

-How to judge: platform.openai.com → Enterprise admin → Users — is the user listed?
+How to judge: chatgpt.com/admin → Members — is the user listed?
 If not, SCIM has not pushed them yet.
+SCIM jobs typically run on a 10-40 minute schedule depending on the IdP.

 5. IdP group claim no longer matches OpenAI’s allowed groups

-Some Enterprise tenants restrict access by group claim (e.g., only chatgpt-users group).
-If the IdP admin renamed the group or removed the user from it, the SAML response succeeds but OpenAI rejects authorization.
+Some tenants gate access by a group claim (e.g. only chatgpt-users).
+If the IdP admin renamed the group or removed the user from it, the SAML response signs fine but authorization is rejected.

-How to judge: SAML response should contain a groups or MemberOf claim with the expected value.
+How to judge: the SAML response should contain a groups or MemberOf claim with the expected value.

 Before you start

-- Confirm this is an Enterprise SSO issue, not personal Google/Apple SSO — they are completely different flows.
+- Confirm this is Enterprise/Business SSO, not personal Google/Apple sign-in — completely different flows.

-- Have IdP admin access ready (Okta admin, Azure portal, Google admin console) — most fixes require it.
+- Have IdP admin access ready (Okta admin, Entra portal, Google admin console).
+Most fixes require it.

-- Install SAML-tracer or Chrome’s “SAML Chrome Panel” to capture the actual SAML response.
+- Install SAML-tracer (Firefox) or “SAML Chrome Panel” to capture the actual SAML response.

 Information to collect

-- Exact error text on the OpenAI side (“SAML response invalid”, “user not found”, “no matching account”).
+- Exact error text on the OpenAI side (

-- IdP type and version (Okta, Azure AD, Google Workspace, JumpCloud, OneLogin).
+SAML response invalid,user not found,no matching account,user not authorized). - IdP type and version (Okta, Entra ID, Google Workspace, JumpCloud, OneLogin, PingFederate).

-- Date and nature of the last IdP-side change (cert rotation, metadata edit, attribute mapping change, SCIM pause).
+- Date and nature of the last IdP-side change (cert rotation, metadata edit, attribute rename, encryption toggle, SCIM pause).

-- A captured SAML response XML (sanitized — strip the signature value).
+- A captured SAML response XML, sanitized (strip the signature value and any PII).

-- OpenAI Enterprise workspace ID and the admin email.
+- The OpenAI workspace ID and an admin email.

-- Whether any users can still log in successfully (narrows it to a per-user vs tenant-wide problem).
+- Whether any users still log in (narrows tenant-wide vs per-user).

 Step-by-step fix